Advance circular economy

-Following becoming climate neutral in its own operations, Tele2 now focus on decreasing the environmental impact of its value chain, including vendors’ use of resources as well as customers’ reuse and recycle behavior.
-Advancing circular economy can also provide Tele2 with access to new business opportunities that are currently underserved in the marketplace.
+Having become climate neutral in its own operations, Tele2 is now focused on decreasing the environmental impact of its value chain, including vendors’ use of resources as well as customers’ reuse and recycle behavior.
+Advancing the circular economy can also provide Tele2 with access to new business opportunities that are currently underserved in the marketplace.